falconre/falcon/README.md

 [Example image](http://tfpwn.com/files/check.png) of WIP ValueSet Analysis over the `check` function from the CGC Palindrome challenge.

-# When will Falcon be stabilized?
+# Should I use Falcon? / When will Falcon be stabilized?

-When Falcon hits 0.1.0, it will be stable enough for use.
-Until 0.1.0, I reserve the right to make breaking changes (though this will not happen often).
+When Falcon hits 0.1.0, I will deem Falcon stable enough to use, and I will send it to crates.io. *Until Falcon hits 0.1.0 I recommend you do not use it, even for experiments.* As I implement and experiment with things, I occasionally change the underlying IL, and your analyses will break.

+When Falcon hits 0.1.0, it may be nice for playing around, but I'm not sure if Falcon will ever be, "Production-ready."
+I currently do not have plans to implement the verbose-instruction set lifting of BAP, McSema/Remill, VEX IR, GDSL, etc.

+Falcon still serves as, "Yet Another Analysis Framework," so if you're looking for more examples/ideas of how people do things, read away.

 # What's being worked?